kinde-oss/kinde-java-sdk/README.md

 [Follow the migration guide](./MIGRATION.md)

 ## Sub Projects
-The Kinde-Java-Sdk is broken down into sub projects as follows:
+The Kinde-Java-Sdk is broken down into subprojects as follows:

 | Project Name                                   | Description                   |
 |------------------------------------------------|-------------------------------|